 Hauling science out of the lab for a night on the town, the Penn Science Café offers the Philadelphia region an opportunity to pitch questions to leading scientific experts who drop the jargon to explain their work in layman's terms.

-Grad Ben Talks is an afternoon of TED Talk-style presentations by Penn Arts and Sciences graduate students representing the humanities, social sciences, natural sciences, and professional master’s programs.
+Penn Grad Talks features TED Talk-style presentations by Penn Arts & Sciences graduate students representing the humanities, social sciences, natural sciences, and professional master’s programs.

 The Stephen A. Levin Family Dean's Forum is a celebration of the arts and sciences.
 Initiated in 1984, the Forum presents leading intellectual figures who exemplify the richness of the liberal arts.